angular-ui/ui-scroll/README.md

 npm start
 ```

   This should start development server on 5005 port over the [./demo](https://github.com/angular-ui/ui-scroll/tree/master/demo) folder.
-  The middleware is configured to provide work with temporary distributive files (./temp) despite the direct links to public distributive
+The dev-server proxy is configured to provide work with temporary distributive files (which are being built in-memory each time the sources from ./src have been changed) despite the direct links to public distributive files form ./dist folder.
-  files (./dist).
 So the dist-folder should stay clear until the development is finished.
-Dev-server watches for the source codes (./src)
-  and automatically re-build temporary distributive files.

  __2__.
 To run tests in keep-alive mode use